Understanding Carbon Credits

 Project Monitoring

-Project developers are required to maintain records quantifying the emission reductions achieved during a project’s implementation phase.
-These records, maintained in a monitoring report, must be in accordance with the parameters and procedures laid out in the original PDD that was validated by the DOE and registered by the CDM EB.
-Emission reductions are issued based on the monitoring report.
-Therefore, a project developer must make the trade-off between having continuous offset credit income (more frequent monitoring reports) and lower administrative costs (less frequent monitoring reports).
-There are no requirements as to how long or short a monitoring period must be, as they range from a few weeks to several years.
+Project developers are required to maintain records quantifying the avoided or removed emissions achieved during a project’s implementation phase.
+These records, maintained in a monitoring report, must be in accordance with the parameters and procedures laid out in the project’s methodology.
+Carbon credits are issued based on the monitoring reports.
+A project developer must make the trade-off between having more frequent carbon credit income (more frequent monitoring reports) and lower administrative costs (less frequent monitoring reports).
+The monitoring period length is typically defined in each project methodology and varies by project type, for instance a forestry project typically has a longer monitoring period than most other project types.

 Project Verification

 The monitoring that the project developer has done is then evaluated and approved by a third-party auditor.
-To minimize conflict of interest under the CDM, the validating auditor cannot also conduct project verification; a different auditor must be chosen for verification.
+To minimize conflict of interest, because auditors are generally paid to provide their services by project developers, crediting programs institute limitations such as requiring separate auditors for validation and for verification.
 The project developer submits the monitoring report to the auditor along with relevant supporting documents.
 The auditor undertakes a desk review of the report to ensure that the monitoring has been carried out in accordance with the procedures in the original PDD.
 The auditor may also undertake a site visit, if appropriate.
 Following the desk review and site visit, the auditor prepares a draft verification report, highlighting any issues.
-Once the project developer resolves these issues, the auditor prepares the final verification and certification report, which also quantifies the actual emission reductions achieved by the project.
-Verification occurs in line with the project protocol’s stated requirements.
+Once the project developer resolves these issues, the auditor prepares the final verification report, which also quantifies the avoided or removed emissions achieved by the project.
+Verification occurs in line with the crediting program’s stated requirements.

-The verification report is submitted to the CDM EB for certification and issuance of offset credits.
-The issued credits are then transferred to the registry account of the relevant project participant after the mandatory fees are paid to the UNFCCC secretariat.
+The verification report is submitted to the crediting program for certification and issuance of carbon credits.
+If this final layer of review finds no errors, credits are issued to the registry account of the relevant project developer.

 Commercialization

-At the commercialization stage, a project developer sells the offset credits from a project to a buyer.
-The credits can either be sold directly to a company that uses them to meet its legally binding or voluntary emission reduction obligations, or they can be sold to a trading company that facilitates the transaction between the seller and the end-user of the credits.
+At the commercialization stage, a project developer sells the carbon credits from a project to a buyer.
+The credits can either be sold directly to a company that uses them to meet its legally binding or voluntary emission reduction obligations, or they can be sold to an intermediary that facilitates the transaction between the seller and the end-user of the credits.
 A contract to sell the carbon credits from a project can be signed at any stage during the project development cycle.
-Depending on the project developer’s tolerance for risk, some will sign contracts as early as the planning stage (i.e., forward contracts) so as to lock in the price and other terms and insulate themselves from the risks of price volatility, while others will wait until the credits are generated, certified, and issued before selling them (i.e., spot market sales).
+Depending on the project developer’s tolerance for risk, some will sign contracts as early as the planning stage (i.e., forward contracts) prior to the registration phase, so as to lock in the price and other terms and insulate themselves from the risks of price volatility, while others will wait until the credits are generated, certified, and issued before buying them (e.g., through spot market sales).
 The project developer usually receives payment for the credits only after they have been delivered.
 However, in a few cases, a project developer may receive an advance payment.
-Such payments are usually done if the project developer wants to bridge an investment gap or needs to meet cash flow requirements during the project’s implementation.
-For more information on How to acquire offset credits.
+Such payments usually occur if the project developer wants to bridge an investment gap or needs to meet cash flow requirements during the project’s implementation.
+For more information on How to acquire carbon credits.